Pseudohelice annamalai

 Pseudohelice annamalai is a species of crab in the family Varunidae, which is reported from the Indian Ocean at the mangroves of Parangipettai near the Vellar River estuary in Cuddalore district, Tamil Nadu.
-Other two species reported earlier in Pseudohelice genus are, Psuedohelice subquadrata and Pseudohelice latreilli.

 Biology

 Pseudohelice annamalai is distinguished from other species of the genus by having a dark purple to dark grey colour, with irregular light brown, yellowish brown, or white patches on the posterior carapace.
 Chelipeds are light brown in colour.
 It grows a maximum width of up to 20 mm.